forquare/hashbang0.com/content/post/2010-03-31-whence-and-whenceman.md

 {{% gist forquare f4385bbb488f63ef7353 %}}

-It's nice and straighforward, nothing complicated about it at all.
+It's nice and straightforward, nothing complicated about it at all.
 In fact, to let everyone on your system use it, you could just stick "#!/bin/sh" at the top and stick in a file in /usr/bin !

 Today, I wanted to find a man page, the sysidcfg man page to be precise.
 Instead of doing the usual trick (\`find / | grep sysidcfg"), I thought I'd modify \`whence\` to look for it for me, and seeing as it's no longer \`whence\`, I called it \`whenceman\`: